sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/drives_emulator.md

 The Drives Emulator app is designed to return to the setup screen after a power cycle.
 When you power off and on your Atari, the app will display the setup screen again, allowing you to configure the emulator or launch it with the last used settings.

+### ⚙️ Advanced Features

+#### Changing the speed of the microSD card

+The speed of the microSD is measured in the megahertzs (MHz) of the Serial Peripheral Interface (SPI) bus that connects the RP2040 microcontroller to the microSD card.
+The range of speeds supported by the Multi-device is from 1 MHz to 24 MHz.
+The default speed is set to 12.5 MHz, which is a good balance between performance and stability.

+The microSD card speed is a global setting that applies not only to the GEMDRIVE and Floppy emulation, but also to all the other microfirmwares that use the microSD card.
+Hence, this paremeter is set in the **Booster App** and not in the Drives Emulator app.

+To modify the microSD card speed, follow these steps:
+1. Launch the **Booster App** on your SidecarTridge Multi-device.
+If you are not already in the Booster App, press the **`X`** button on your Multi-device to return to the Booster menu.
+2. Open the Booster web interface.
+3. In the **"Config"** tab, locate the **"SD card bus speed (KHz)"** setting and adjust it to your desired value.
+The value is in kilohertz (KHz), so for example, if you want to set the speed to 24 MHz, enter `24000`.
+4. Click **"Save"** to apply the changes.
+5. Go back to the **"Apps"** tab and launch the **"Drives Emulator"** app again.

+{: .warning}
+Any value below 1Mhz will be discarded and the speed will be set to 1 MHz.
+Same for values above 24 MHz, which will be set to 24 MHz.

+**It's relatively safe to set the speed to 24 MHz**, but if you experience issues with the emulator, try lowering the speed to 12.5 MHz or even 6 MHz.
+Any modern microSD card should be able to handle these speeds without issue.

 ## 🛠️ Setting Up the Development Environment